Are You Confused By Energy Discounts?

 Pay on time discount will take off a percentage of your bill if you pay before a certain due date.
 This might be ideal for people who direct debit their bills, but if you are self-employed or unsure about big spikes in power use (around summer for example) you may want to find a different plan with an overall lower tariff.
 Some retailers also offer this as a direct debit discount.

-A bundling discount might give you a further percentage off your total bill if you sign up your gas account with the same retailer.
+A bundling discount might give you a further percentage off your total bill if you sign up for your gas account with the same retailer.

 Some retailers also offer a “paperless” or “green” discount if you opt to get your bill online instead of through the mail.